Rays vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in seven of their past 10 games and won six of those contests.
+- The Rays have played as the favorite in seven of their past 10 games and won five of those contests.

 - The Rays have not played a game with a spread over their last 10 outings.